JSorngard/const-primes/README.md

 # const-primes

-A crate for generating arrays of prime numbers at compile time.
+A crate for generating prime numbers at compile time.

 `#![no_std]` compatible.